wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-cluster-hpcpack-openfoam.md

     ![Job details][job_details]

-5. In **Job resources**, choose the type of resource as “Node” and set the Minimum to 2.
+5. In **Job resources**, choose the type of resource as "Node" and set the Minimum to 2.
 This will run the job on 2 Linux nodes each of which has 8 cores in this example.

     ![Job resources][job_resources]